panglesd/slipshow/docs/figures-bit-by-bit.rst

       <rect style="fill: blue" width="2" height="2" x="8" y="8" />
     </svg>

-This allows you to add classes and IDs:
+You can add classes and IDs by editing the XML directly.
+For instance, to add an identifier nd a class to the red square:

 .. code-block:: xml